2009 United States missile strikes in Yemen: Rafadh

-Several sources have reported that Awlaki was also a target in the strike, though according to journalist Charlie Savage, none of the numerous officials involved in the operation that he interviewed recalled him being so.
-Savage claimed that the notion of Awlaki being a target was a misunderstanding of the Obama administration's policy of killing him at the time.
-The targets were still Wuhayshi and Shihri, but with there being a reasonable chance that Awlaki could have also been present during the meeting, US officials deemed it acceptable to launch a strike on the former two regardless and kill Awlaki, as he would be classified as an enemy combatant.
+Several sources have claimed that an additional or even primary target of the strike was Anwar al-Awlaki, a radical Yemeni-American cleric who attracted scrutiny after it was revealed he had previously communicated via email with Nidal Hasan, a US Army officer who killed 13 people in a mass shooting at Fort Hood, Texas, on November 5.
+Authorities later determined that Awlaki did not have a significant role in the shooting.
+According to Charlie Savage, none of the officials involved in the strike who he interviewed recalled Awlaki being a target.
+Savage claimed this notion was caused by a misunderstanding of the Obama administration's policy at the time regarding Awlaki.
+The elimination of Wuhayshi and Shihri was the objective of the strike, but with officials believing there was a reasonable chance that Awlaki could have been present at the meeting, they deemed it acceptable to launch a strike on the former two regardless of the latter's American citizenship.
+If Awlaki was killed, his death would be classified as that of an enemy combatant.